ory/sdk/clients/client/go/docs/NormalizedProject.md

 ### NewNormalizedProject

-`func NewNormalizedProject(createdAt time.Time, currentRevision NormalizedProjectRevision, hosts []string, id string, revisions []NormalizedProjectRevision, slug string, state string, updatedAt time.Time, ) *NormalizedProject`
+`func NewNormalizedProject(createdAt time.Time, currentRevision NormalizedProjectRevision, hosts []string, id string, slug string, state string, updatedAt time.Time, ) *NormalizedProject`

 NewNormalizedProject instantiates a new NormalizedProject object This constructor will assign default values to properties that have it defined,